markwsutton/well-being-index/README.md

 MN0000 - Male Narrative
 CJ0000 - Criminal Justice System

+Example name for a project folder:
+HE0001-Opioid, and this would live in the 04-Health folder

 # Ideas for first 25 data sets
 1. Longevity - age distribution
 2. Life expectancy